 Name Description Infeed Component Your machine will include one of two options determined during the ordering process: An Auto Deck that transports the lumber (placed there by operator) and advances 1 piece at a time for automatic loading onto the Infeed Rail (16' and 20' options available).
 An automated Ranger lumber retrieval system that picks the correct lumber (without an operator) and delivers it, in order, to the Infeed Rail.
 Infeed Rail Receives 1 piece of lumber and feeds it into the saw chamber.
 (16' and 20' options available) Saw Saw component where the printing and cutting occurs.
-Outfeed Component Your machine will include one of two options determined during the ordering process: A powered skewed conveyor that arranges boards for operator removal (16' and 20' options available).
+Outfeed Component Your machine will include one of the following options determined during the ordering process: Outfeed table (unpowered) for manual board removal A powered skewed conveyor that arranges boards for operator removal (16' and 20' options available).
 A Component Delivery System (CDS) that moves members from the saw to the tables without the need for manual sorting.
 The CDS is only offered as part of the DirectDrive system.
 See the Mitek website for more information.
+Waste Conveyor Moves waste from the saw to the point of removal.
+A standard and extended size are available.